Giovanni1085/UNIBO_Programmazione_LM/README.md

 **TODO**

 We will use some **datasets** from [this course](https://github.com/mromanello/ADA-DHOxSS/tree/master/data).
 Also check out the [list of resources](https://github.com/mromanello/ADA-DHOxSS/blob/master/ADA-resources.md) from the same course.

+Please consider doing at least some of the Python exercises proposed in the book [Computational Thinking and Programming](https://comp-think.github.io/) on your own.
+You can always ask me about them during laboratory sessions.

 ## Setting-up your working environment